For Marketo teams

 No dev time available for email

-Marketers keep breaking the templates
+Marketers keep breaking templates

-Flexibility to send from other platforms too
+Send from other platforms too

-You are building email systems for clients
+Building email systems for clients

 Comparison